ZeshanQureshi/learn-chess/README.md

 # learn-chess
 ## Background
-Learn chess is a website dedicated to all things chess!
+Learn Chess is a website dedicated to all things chess!
 It features lessons on openings, midgame, and endgame tactics.
 It also features a shop page to purchase chess sets.

 This website supports both desktop and mobile browsers.